Nationwide Driving on Drugs: DUID Fatalities Surge

 What is Considered a ‘Drug’?

 The legal definition of a “drug” in California is very broad.
 In essence, any of these substances can result in a DUI:

 - Legal drugs sold over the counter

-The only real limit to what counts as a drug is that it must “affect the nervous system, brain, or muscles” and thus cause impairment.
+The only real limit to what counts as a drug (Possession of a Controlled Substance, HSC 11350) is that it must “affect the nervous system, brain, or muscles” and thus cause impairment.